Home » Nursing Care Plans » Nursing Diagnosis » Hyperthermia & Heat-Related Illnesses Nursing Diagnosis & Care Plan

 Heat-related illness occurs when the body’s thermoregulatory system fails.
 Heat exhaustion is characterized by elevated body core temperature (37ºC to 39.4ºC) associated with orthostatic hypotension, tachycardia, diaphoresis, tachypnea, weakness, syncope, muscle aches, headache, and flushed skin.
 Exertional hyperthermia, often affecting athletes, can precipitate heat exhaustion.
 But it can also occur during warm weather or locations with extreme temperatures.

-3. Loosen or remove excess clothing and covers.
+Loosen or remove excess clothing and covers and apply ice packs.

 Use cooling blankets that circulate water when the body temperature is needed to be cooled quickly.
 Set the temperature regulator to 1ºC below the client’s current temperature to prevent shivering.